VUCA. Living and dealing with change.

 Agility

-With our application life cycle management software solution in-STEP BLUE, you can record your vision.
-You can record stakeholders and their goals, keep an overview of the changes to your preferences and work with up-to-date information.
-You will gain an understanding of your ideas for all participants by exchanging project content like requirements, use case diagrams or documents easily or automatically sending e-mails when there are changes.
-Clarity can be achieved, for example, through a review workflow for risk and requirement recordings.
-And by working with backlogs, you can use the ideas of agility and easily determine new priorities.
-This way, you can survive in a VUCA world.
+With objectiF RPM, our enterprise software, you hold on to your vision.
+You can record stakeholders and their goals, have an overview of the effects of changes in their wishes and always work with the latest information.
+You create understanding of your ideas among all stakeholders by easily sharing your project content such as requirements, use case diagrams or documents, or by automatically sending emails when there are changes.
+Clarity is achieved, for example, through a review workflow during requirements and risk identification.
+And by working with backlogs, you apply the ideas of agility – new priorities can be easily set there.
+This is how you can survive in the VUCA world.